-PU6: CONDIS manufacture systems which can be used for the degradation of PFAS.
+PU6: CONDIAS manufacture systems which can be used for the degradation of PFAS.

 PU7: Green Science Policy Institute works to facilitate the responsible use of chemicals to protect the ecosystem and human health.
 It builds partnerships between scientists, regulators, businesses, and public groups to develop innovative solutions.

 PU7 ZeroPM External Excellence Advisory Board: Yale University (Prof. Julie Zimmerman, Editor-in-Chief ES&T), University of Massachusetts-Lowell (Prof. Joel Tickner), Univérsity de Montreál (Prof. Sébastian Sauvé), Peking University (Prof. Jianguo Liu) and the Chinese Academy of Sciences (Dr. Biao Jin).